Weetynn/news-sentiment-gdp-malaysia/README.md

     ▪️ While LASSO and Random Forest models performed well, particularly for private consumption and investment, the overall weak correlations highlight the limitations of using a single news source and a short timeframe.

     ▪️ Future research should expand data sources, extend the analysis period, and explore additional models to improve forecasting accuracy across more economic variables.

+---

+### ⚠️ Note: Mojibake may occur with "preprocessed_data.csv" and "See Hua (New).csv."

+     To fix it, go to Data > Get External Data > From Text, select the file, and choose Unicode (UTF-8) encoding in the import wizard to display Mandarin characters correctly.